-The ‘Methodological Guide and good practise collection for the elaboration of the foRMAtion international module’, the first Intellectual Output of foRMAtion project, has been elaborated and translated into five languages.
+The Methodological Guide and good practise collection for the elaboration of the foRMAtion international module, the foRMAtion project’s first intellectual output, has now been published and translated into five languages.

 In addition to the original English version, the Methodological Guide is now available in: